awillats/circuit-visualizer-p5/README.md

 - [~] visualize self-connection with loop arrow
     - using circle around node for now

+# Completed Features:
+    - toggle directional edges! (with s)
+    - highlight edges from a second adjacency matrix
+    - basic binary matrix reps
+    - can import connections from binary string (check order / convention)
+    - can bitshift to "rotate connections"
+    - can toggle connections via adj mat
+    - can add connections via drag arrows
+        - will also remove redundant connections!
+    - clearMat()

 # Bonus Features
 - [ ] duplicate edge protection (have collection of children be Sets)